 Although the accommodation is basic. it has everything you need, with comfortable bunk beds and a fan in each room.
 There is a great communal area and a basic shared kitchen with a fridge in each house.
 Mosquito nets are not provided in the accommodation so you may want to bring one with you.
 A local laundry service is also usually available for around USD5 per load.

-The Bathrooms are shared, but don’t worry, they are western style toilets and there is hot water.
+The Bathrooms are shared, but don’t worry, they are western style toilets.
 Quick note: Some of the showers have traditional open ceilings and do not offer much privacy so you may want to bring swimming gear with you.

 Ubud is just a quick drive away and we offer a shuttle service into town for anyone who needs bits n bobs, snacks etc… Plus there are ATM’s in town too.

 There is also a nearby swimming pool that the volunteers can use, which is approximately a 10-15 minute walk from the accommodation.